Raiders 13th at King of Mountain

 Reinsel and Kunselman both reached the semifinals before losing.
 Ranked No. 3 by papowerwrestling.com, Reinsel ran into Williamsport’s eventual champion Braden Bower and lost 6-3.

-Bower, ranked No. 4 in Class 3A at 138, went on to decision Muncy’s Scott Johnson — he’s ranked No. 2 ahead of Reinsel in Class 2A at 132 — 5-2 in the finals.
+Bower, ranked No. 4 in Class 3A at 138, used a big five-point move on Reinsel in the win and went on to decision Muncy’s Scott Johnson — he’s ranked No. 2 ahead of Reinsel in Class 2A at 132 — 5-2 in the finals.

 Meanwhile, Reinsel notched a solid 7-2 win over Chestnut Ridge’s No. 4-ranked Calan Bollman in the consolation semifinals before running into Thomas Jefferson freshman Maddox Shaw for third place.

-Shaw, ranked No. 9 in Class 3A at 132, pinned Reinsel in 3:58.
+Shaw, ranked No. 9 in Class 3A at 132, cradled and then pinned Reinsel in 3:58.
 That’s the first time the Lehigh recruit has been pinned in his high school career.

+“We’ve been talking about bottom wrestling and it’s certainly something we have to address as a team and he knows against the elite competition, he’s got to get out.
+It hasn’t been a huge problem for him, but against the high-end guys, you have to be able to score off the bottom.”

 In the consolations, Kunselman decisioned Line Mountain’s Lane Schadel 4-2 before getting edged 4-3 by Franklin Regional’s Nathan Stone for third place.
 Stone is No. 18 in Class 3A at 138.